 If your injuries are designated as "catastrophic" you will retain your entitlement to medical care for your injuries for life.
-(See "catastrophic injuries" p.
-24, Q 4)
+(See "catastrophic injuries" at p a g e 32, Q4)

-Q4.
 While on the job I was injured and taken by ambulance to the emergency room of a local hospital not on the panel of physicians.
 Is the workers' comp insurer responsible for this bill?

-Your employer and their insurer must pay for medical

-care from your authorized physician and must pay for emergency care with any physician or hospital.
+Your employer and their insurer must pay for medical care from your authorized physician and must pay for emergency care with any physician or hospital.
 Your emergency room, ambulance bills, and emergency admission to the hospital for overnight stays should be covered.

-Q5.
 My employer says I have to schedule medical visits when I am not working.
 Is that permitted?